1n4r1/1n4r1.github.io/_posts/2020-05-02-Vulnhub-Pipe-Walkthrough.md

 ## 2. Getting User

 Looks we have 401 error on the port 80.<br>
-On the other side, if we try to use other HTTP method, we can access to the hidden content.
+On the other side, if we try to use undefined HTTP method, we can access to the hidden content.
+1. There is one javascript loaded `scriptz/php.js`
+2. Serialized PHP object is created and POSTed to `index.php`.

 ```shell
 root@kali:~# curl -X GETS http://192.168.0.3/index.php